 Why getting a flu shot should be at the top of your fall to-do list

-As new strains of COVID-19 continue to spread this fall, getting your flu shot is important.
+As new strains of flu and COVID begin to spread this fall, getting your flu shot is important.
 Internist Raymond Wong, DO, explained why.

 “I want people to begin to think about getting their flu vaccine early,” said Dr. Wong.
 “Before the end of October or early November is ideal.”